kevinfreyberg/Python-Chatroom/README.md

 # Python-Chatroom

 This is a WIP chatroom written in Python.
 At a minimum, it functionally works as a chatroom.
+Make sure you have python3 installed.

 Usage:
 This chatroom works across multiple devices on a local network.
 Just run server.py on one device, find the IP of said device,